vijoy-paul/devai/README.md

    - The free Gemini API has rate limits
    - The tool processes files in batches to respect these limits

+5. **GitHub Installation Issues**
+   - Make sure you have Git installed: `git --version`
+   - Ensure you have Node.js 16+ and npm 7+: `node --version && npm --version`
+   - If installation fails, try: `npm cache clean --force` then retry
+   - On Windows, you may need to run as Administrator

 ## 📚 Documentation

 - **[USER_GUIDE.md](./USER_GUIDE.md)** - Complete user guide with examples and best practices